 Taucheira: Greek port in the Cyrenaica, also known as Arsinoe.

-According to Greek researcher Herodotus of Halicarnassus, Taucheira (also known as Tauchira and Teuchira) was the youngest of the five Greek cities in the Cyrenaica.
-Excavation of the harbor area in the 1960s, however, has brought to light ceramics that are much older than expected (fourth quarter of the seventh century), and it is now obvious that the town in fact was among the oldest.
+According to Greek researcher Herodotus of Halicarnassus, Taucheira (also known as Tauchira and Teuchira) was one of the five Greek cities in the Cyrenaica.note[Herodotus, Histories 4.171.]
+He presents it rather matter-of-factly, as if it were an unimportant town.
+Excavation of the harbor area in the 1960s, however, has brought to light ceramics that are much older than expected (fourth quarter of the seventh century), and it is now obvious that the town in fact was one of the oldest Greek settlements in Africa.

 The city, which was nominally independent but probably belonged to Cyrene informally, was built along a main road from the northwest to the southeast.
 To the southwest was Euesperides (modern Bengazi); to the east were Barca and Ptolemais, Cyrene, and Apollonia.
 Directly in front of the northeastern gate were the stone quarries where the characteristic, reddish limestone of Taucheira was found.